 - All systems that are connected to the NetModule router interfaces must meet the requirements for SELV (Safety Extra Low Voltage) systems. - Interconnections must not leave the building nor penetrate the body shell of a vehicle. - Connections for antennas may only exit the building or the vehicle hull if transient overvoltages (according to IEC 62368-1) are limited by external protection circuits down to 1 500 V{peak}.
-All other connections must remain within the building or the vehicle hull. - Always keep a distance of more than 40 cm from the antenna in order to reduce exposure to electromagnetic fields below the legal limits. - Devices with a WLAN interface may be operated only with applicable Regulatory Domain configured.
+All other connections must remain within the building or the vehicle hull - Installed antennas must always be at least 40 cm away from people. - All antennas must have a distance of at least 20cm from each other; in the case of combined antennas (mobile radio / WLAN / GNSS), there must be sufficient isolation between the radio technologies. - Devices with a WLAN interface may be operated only with applicable Regulatory Domain configured.
 Special attention must be paid to country, number of antennas and the antenna gain (see also chapter 5.3.4).
-The maximum allowed gain is 3dBi in the relevant frequency range.
 WLAN antennas with a higher amplification may be used with the NetModule router "Enhanced-RF-Configuration" software license and the antenna gain and cable attenuation that have been correctly configured by certified specialized personnel.
 A misconfiguration will lead to loss of the approval. - Cellular antennas attached to the router must have an antenna gain of equal or less than 2.5 dBi.
-The user is responsible for the compliance with the legal regulations. - Only CE-compliant power supplies with a current-limited SELV output voltage range may be used with the NetModule routers. - Power supply wires attached to PWR Inputs (V+ and VGND) must be able to withstand up to 8A current without heating up significantly or damaging its isolation.
+The user is responsible for the compliance with the legal regulations. - Note that GNSS signals can be obfuscated or blocked by malicious third-party devices. - Only CE-compliant power supplies with a current-limited SELV output voltage range may be used with the NetModule routers. - Power supply wires attached to PWR Inputs (V+ and VGND) must be able to withstand up to 8A current without heating up significantly or damaging its isolation. - Une alimentation de classe 3 (PS3) (100 W ou plus) ne doit etre utilisee que si le cable d alimentation du routeur est equipe d un dispositif anti-traction.
+A condition qu une decharge de traction soit appliquee au cable d alimentation du routeur.
+Une telle decharge de traction permet de s assurer que les fils du connecteur a vis du routeur ne sient pas deconnectes (par exemple si, en cas d erreur, le routeur s emmale dans le cable).
+La decharge de traction du cable doit resister a une force de traction de 30N (pour un routeur d un poids inferieur ou egal a 1 kg) appliquee au cable du routeur.